maelyg/ONTViSc-hands-on-training/README.md

 | RdRp-R | Reverse | 5’-NCKCCANCCRCARAANARNGG-3’ |

-In this scenario, we recommend using the clustering approach.We recommend using the --adapter_trimming option to make sure no residual adpaters are present at the start and end of the sequences.
+In this scenario, because the amplicon is very short, we recommend using the clustering approach.
+We recommend using the --adapter_trimming option to make sure no residual adapters are present at the start and end of the sequences.

 ```
 nextflow run researchqut.ontvisc \